 Elizabeth M. Ross

 Elizabeth Ross is a principal of the firm.
-Her practice focuses on family law, litigation, collaborative divorce and mediation.
+Her practice focuses on family law, litigation, collaborative divorce, mediation, wills and trusts.
 She regularly practices in several jurisdictions in Northern Virginia including Loudoun County, Fairfax County, Prince William County, as well as Clarke County and the City of Winchester.
-Although she is a seasoned litigator, Elizabeth believes in alternative dispute resolution including mediation and collaborative divorce whenever possible for her clients.
-She is a member of the International Association of Collaborative Practitioners, the Virginia Collaborative Professionals, and the Collaborative Professionals of Northern Virginia/Loudoun.

-Elizabeth was listed as a SuperLawyer for Northern Virginia in 2016, and was listed as a SuperLawyers Rising Star for Northern Virginia from 2010 to 2015.
+Elizabeth was named a SuperLawyer for Northern Virginia and Washington, D.C. for 2016-2020, and was named a SuperLawyer Rising Star for Northern Virginia from 2010 to 2015.
 She has achieved a rating of “Superb” on the AVVO.com web site.

 Elizabeth M. Ross practices in the following areas of law: Family Law, Divorce, Child Custody, Child Support, Visitation, Adoption, Spousal Support, Mediation, Relocation Cases, Domestic Violence, Equitable Distribution, Settlement Agreements, Wills, Trusts, and Collaborative Divorce.